web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/config/output/cssModuleLocalIdentName.md

 - `[hash:<hashDigest>:<hashDigestLength>]`: hash with hash settings.

 :::tip
-When using Rspack as the bundler, not support custom `<hashDigest>`.
+When using Rspack as the bundler, currently does not support custom `<hashDigest>`.
 :::

 ### Example